 Penny Stocks typically trade at prices less than $5.00 per share.
-The stocks usually trade on stock quotation systems such as the Over The Counter Bulletin Board and OTC markets.
-But it’s important to know some basic terminology so you can find the best penny stocks to buy.
-For a better understanding of Penny Stocks review some of these most used terms:
+The stocks usually trade on quotation systems such as the Over The Counter Bulletin Board and OTC markets.
+But it’s essential to know some basic terminology so you can find the best penny stocks to buy.
+For a better understanding of Penny Stocks, review some of these most used terms:

 Outstanding(O/S), Authorized, Restricted Shares:

 OS is the number of shares held currently by the investors, including the restricted shares owned by the company’s major investors.
 And the authorized shares are the number of shares the company can sell to the investors.

 Penny Stocks & Market Capitalization

 Market Capitalization is the total dollar market value of the company’s outstanding shares.
 And it is calculated by multiplying the number of the company’s outstanding shares by the current price of one share.
 In the stock market today, there are different market cap structures referenced by traders.

 In most cases, penny stocks fall into categories like nano-cap, micro-cap, and small-cap.
 Though there are instances where you’ll see stocks under $5 with much larger market capitalization. here are a few market cap definitions to keep in mind:

 - Mega-cap stocks: These are companies with market capitalizations above $200 billion.
 Apple (NASDAQ: AAPL), Amazon (NASDAQ: AMZN), Tesla (NASDAQ: TSLA), etc., fall into this category.

 - Large-cap stocks: Companies with market capitalizations of $10 billion – $200 billion.